AXIHIXA/Memo/notes/cpp/effective_cpp_notes.md

 - Enumerators of scoped `enum`s are visible only within the `enum`.
   They convert to other types only explicitly with a cast.
   Enumerators of unscoped `enum`s convert to numeric types implicitly.
-- Both scoped and unscoped enums support specification of the underlying type.
+- Both scoped and unscoped `enum`s support specification of the underlying type.
   The default underlying type for scoped `enum`s is `int`.
   Unscoped `enum`s have **no** ~~default underlying type~~.
 - Scoped `enum`s may always be forward-declared.